gh2hq/gh2/docs/introduction.md

 Back in 1970s and early 1980s, computers were not as accessible as now, nevertheless to create sophisticated visual effects.
 But at that time, ASCII Art had showed up and somehow meant to belong to the programmers of that generation who mostly programmed in a text-based terminal day and night, so **ASCII Art may be the best way to show the original charm and romance of computers and of programmers.**

 For example, it will be very romantic if you using snake-eating to write a poem.
-Here is an example created by Lighght that you move the snake, eat the food and finally you get the poem: [This Is Just To Say](https://www.poetryfoundation.org/poems/56159/this-is-just-to-say).
+Here is an example created by gh2 that you move the snake, eat the food and finally you get the poem: [This Is Just To Say](https://www.poetryfoundation.org/poems/56159/this-is-just-to-say).

 <a href="https://github.com/charming-art/charming/blob/master/examples/snake.py"><img src="https://raw.githubusercontent.com/charming-art/public-files/master/snake.gif" /></a>